 No matter what will be decided in the upcoming weeks, the upcoming months will remain status quo.
-Corporate taxes, VAT and indirect taxes, and financial services in Europe will continue as before the referendum.
+Corporate taxes, VAT and indirect taxes, financial services, and filing a tax return in Europe will continue as before the referendum.

 Proactive steps to take now to safeguard your business:

 - Expect changes to Directive 8th (2008/9/EC) delivery methods

 Three days have passed since the UK voted to leave the EU.
 Since then, the UK has been in turmoil.
 2.5M people have signed a parliamentary petition calling for a second EU referendum, more than 150,000 people have signed another petition calling on the London Mayor to declare the capital independent of the UK and apply to join the EU, and Scotland has already called for a referendum to become an independent country and stay part of the EU.
 In addition, senior Labour figures called for parliament to overturn the referendum result.